NPC: Neural Point Characters from Video: Experiments

 We further animate the learned NPC models with motion sequences from out-of-distribution body poses in ~\figref{fig:exp-retarget}, to showcase how we can potentially apply our point-based characters for animation.
 Note that we cannot quantify the performance for these examples as there are no ground truth images available for evaluation.

 \parag{Geometry Comparisons.} \ourapproach~reconstructs detailed 3D geometry even from monocular video and generalizes deformations well to unseen poses, with an overall more complete body outline, as visualized in~\figref{fig:exp-geometry}.
 Different to DANBO and other implicit methods, our point scaffold provides correspondences across frames and is therefore applicable to dense 3D pose estimation.
+Finally, we show that \ourapproach{} can recover imperfect geometry, such as correcting the missing foot and trouser shape in \figref{fig:supp-pts-correct}.